FluidNumerics/SELF/README.md

 # Spectral Element Libraries in Fortran (SELF)
-Copyright 2020 Fluid Numerics LLC
+Copyright 2020-2021 Fluid Numerics LLC

-**SELF will be migrating to [HigherOrderMethods/SELF](https://github.com/HigherOrderMethods/SELF) in June 2021**

 SELF is licensed for use under the [Anti-Capitalist Software License](./LICENSE).
 For other licensure, reach out to support@fluidnumerics.com.